sagemath/trac_to_gh/Issue 7172.md

 # Issue 7172: ratpoints should check for gmp is installed, before including it.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7172

 Original creator: drkirkby